 However, this method isn’t applicable to AC chargers, which have fewer communication options.
 In such cases, fleets can use RFID card readers or other alternatives.

 Fuel cards come with accounts and payment services, allowing companies to automatically handle payments between drivers and the charging depot.
 They can also restrict access to select partners if needed.
 For drivers, the fuel card works like a credit card, and for charging station owners, it generates additional revenue with minimal manual effort.
+Fleet operators looking for seamless EV charging payment solutions may integrate these cards with their EV charger payment system for more efficient tracking and payment processing.

 When a fleet charging site is opened up to a broader or public audience, drivers often prefer familiar payment methods, like credit cards.

-The most effective way to enable credit card payments is to install payment terminals alongside chargers.
+The most effective way to enable credit card payments is to install EV charger payment terminals alongside chargers.
 Alternatively you can use EV chargers with integrated terminals (though this is less common).
 Drivers can authorize charging sessions by tapping their card on the terminal, and charges are applied at the end of the session.

 While credit card payments are complex and prone to malfunctions, when properly implemented, they allow users to pay with Visa, Mastercard, Amex, and other options.
 This flexibility allows broad access with minimal effort from the driver.
 Corporate card use also eliminates the need for end-of-month reimbursements.